pantheon5100/AVCASS/README.md

 Cinematic Audio Source Separation (CASS) aims to decompose mixed film audio into speech, music, and sound effects, enabling applications like dubbing and remastering.
 Existing CASS approaches are audio-only, overlooking the inherent audio-visual nature of films, where sounds often align with visual cues.
 We present the first framework for audio-visual CASS (AV-CASS), leveraging visual context to enhance separation quality.
 Our method formulates CASS as a conditional generative modeling problem using conditional flow matching, enabling multimodal audio source separation.
 To address the lack of cinematic datasets with isolated sound tracks, we introduce a training data synthesis pipeline that pairs in-the-wild audio and video streams, such as facial videos for speech and scene videos for effects, and design a dedicated visual encoder for this dual-stream setup.
 Trained entirely on synthetic data, our model generalizes effectively to real-world cinematic content and achieves strong performance on synthetic, real-world, and audio-only CASS benchmarks.

+## Updates

+2026.08.05: We have released all files related to the Wrong Placement Ratio (WPR), including the class-label mapping and evaluation implementation.

 ## 📁 Repository Overview

 This release contains two main components: